 Observations during Snehapana:

-During the period of Snehapana, the Patient observed for the appearance of Samyak Snigdha Lakshana like Vatanulomana, Diptagni, Snigdha, and Asamhat Varcha, Snigdhangata, etc.
+During the period of Snehapana, the Patient observed the appearance of Samyak Snigdha Lakshana like Vatanulomana, Diptagni, DHA, and Asamhat Varcha, Snigdhangata, etc.

 Abhyanga – Swedana: